natemccurdy/puppet-purge_node/README.md

 ## Requirements

-This module is compatible with Bolt/Puppet and Puppet Enterprise.
+This module is compatible with Bolt, Puppet, and Puppet Enterprise.

-* To [run tasks with Bolt](https://puppet.com/docs/bolt/0.x/running_tasks_and_plans_with_bolt.html), Bolt 0.5 or later must be installed on the machine from which you are running task commands.
-The master receiving the task must have SSH enabled.
-* To [run tasks with Puppet Enterprise](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks.html), PE 2017.3 or later must be used.
+* For open-source Puppet, use [Bolt to run the task](https://puppet.com/docs/bolt/0.x/running_tasks_and_plans_with_bolt.html).
+Bolt 0.5+ is required and the SSH transport must be setup.
+* For Puppet Enterprise, use Bolt, `puppet task`,  or the PE Console [to run the task](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks.html).
+PE 2017.3+ is supported and the SSH or PCP transports can be used.

 ## Tasks

-Specify the agents that will be purged or cleaned using the `agent_certnames` parameter.

-> Note: The target node of this task should always be your primary Puppet master (MoM or CA), not the agents being purged.
+> NOTE: The target node of these tasks should always be your primary Puppet master (MoM or CA), not the agents being purged.

 ### `purge_node`

-> NOTE: This task only works with Puppet Enterprise.
+> NOTE: The `purge_node` task only works with Puppet Enterprise.

 Use this task to completely purge Puppet agents from the environment.